Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

   mnist.augmentDataSet(number_of_examples_for_training,number_of_examples_for_testing)
   mnist.saveAugData()
   ```
+where the data is saved in as a npz-file with a name specified through a file dialog window.

 ### Loading data and creating augmented/synthetic data

 The MNIST data set will load automatically when starting the application.
 Other saved data sets can be loaded manually by clicking on the "Load from file" button and choosing data file from the file dialog.